HughP/MLKA/README.md

 [As a subsection here](/ReferencesAndLinks.md)

 ##Academic fit
 The Academic fit for keyboard layout assessment is difficult to pin to a single academic discipline.
-It has been apporached from the perspective of _applied mathmatics, computer science, design, economics, egronomics, language development, language documentation, linguistics, literacy, user expereince design_.
+It has been apporached from the perspective of _anthropology of objects, applied mathmatics, computer science, design, economics, egronomics, language development, language documentation, linguistics, literacy, user expereince design_.
 In this project I take three academic perspectives:
  1. linguistics
  2. language development
  3. text input